JacobBeeson/Sustainability-On-Campus-Fork/README.md

 # Ekozumi

-Welcome to Sustainable Tamagotchi - the game where you can nurture your virtual pet and learn about sustainability at the same time!
+Welcome to Ekozumi - the game where you can nurture your virtual pet and learn about sustainability at the same time!

 ## Description